Xth Sense, Biophysical Music

 The Xth Sense (XS) is a free and open biophysical technology.
-It was originally created in 2011.
+I originally created the Xth Sense in 2011.
 One year after, in 2012, it was named the “world’s most innovative new musical instrument” and awarded the first prize in the Margaret Guthman New Musical Instrument Competition by the Georgia Tech Center for Music Technology (US).
 Today, the Xth Sense is used by a steadily growing community of creatives, ranging from performing artists and musicians, to researchers in physiotherapy and prosthetics, and universities and students in diverse fields.

 During this hands-on workshop participants build manually from scratch their own low cost, biosensing wearable muscle sounds sensor, and are offered an intensive training on bodily performance of music, live video and other media.
 Details below.

 The workshop offers an hands-on experience and both theoretical and practical training in gestural control of music and bodily musical performance, using the Xth Sense (XS), a biophysical technology.
 Participants build their own XS biosensor and learn how to generate interactive music from the muscle sounds of their bodies.

 Developed by the workshop teacher Marco Donnarumma within a research project at The University of Edinburgh, the XS is a framework for the application of muscle sounds to the biophysical generation and control of music.
 It consists of a low cost, DIY biosensing wearable device and an Open Source based software for capture, analysis and audio processing of biological sounds of the body (Pure Data-based).
 Muscle sounds are captured in real time and used both as sonic source material and control values for sound effects, enabling the performer to control music simply with his body and kinetic energy.
 Forget your mice, MIDI controllers, you will not even need to look at your laptop anymore.